 Diverse Functionalities should come into being because of interoperability of blockchains.
 For starters, people will be able to make payments across multiple blockchains.
 A fully perfect blockchain interoperability project should thus be the core of the digital economy in future.

 Blockchain Interoperability should also lead to multi-token transactions thanks to the development of multi-token wallet systems.
 Such a development will allow users to rely on a single wallet system to for storage and transfer of tokens with ease across various blockchains.

 Given the ever-growing need to enhance the connection between various blockchain networks, many developers are already working on optimal solutions.
 The number of blockchain interoperability projects is on the rise as a result as developers look to accelerate blockchain mass adoption.

 Below are some of the top projects, looking to enhance blockchain interoperability.

-Polkadot blockchain is a high profile multi-chain technology taking blockchain interoperability to another level.
+Polkadot blockchain is a high-profile multi-chain technology taking blockchain interoperability to another level.
 A brainchild of Gavid Wood, one of the founders of Ethereum, Polkadot seeks to enhance the transfer of smart contract data through various blockchains.
-The project also aims to make it easy for independent blockchains to exchange information with one another.

 Polkadot consists of multiple parachains that differ in characteristics.
 In Polkadot blockchain, transactions can be spread over a wide area given the number of chains in the network.
 All this is done while ensuring high levels of security on dealings.